krispy2306/computational-practices_sound-and-image-processing/week 10/readme.md

 - Written in Processing 4.4.4
 - Run files in Processing
 - Ensure all class files are accessable for sketch to work
+- Ensure all data files are downloaded and put in your 'data' folder

 **Particle System Weekly Task**

+**THIS TASK WAS DEVELOPED FURTHER OUTSIDE OF CLASS AS REQUIRED IN THE ASSESSMENT BRIEF**
+- explored blending modes

 Aim : Create an interactive sketch implementing particle systems and array lists.
 It should include: